 The CARES Act and Your Student Loans

-If you have a student loan, be aware of how the U.S. Coronavirus Aid, Relief, and Economic Security Act (CARES Act) affects that loan.
+If you have a student loan, be aware of how the U.S. Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and the Consolidated Appropriations Act of 2021 (CAA) affect that loan.

 1. Employer Educational Assistance Extended to Student Loans

-This is significant for U.S. pastors who are participating in either of the COMPASS Initiative’s programs: the COMPASS Journey or the COMPASS Quest.
+This is great news and significant for U.S. pastors who are participating in either of the COMPASS Initiative’s programs: the COMPASS Journey or the COMPASS Quest.
 The grant associated with your program is usually considered taxable income for you, if you use it for debt reduction.
-However, under the expanded educational assistance of the CARES Act up to $5,250 will be exempt, if used for student loan payments paid after March 27, 2020 and before January 1, 2021.
+However, under the expanded educational assistance of the CARES Act and the CAA, up to $5,250 will be exempt if used for student loan payments paid after March 27, 2020 and before January 1, 2026.

 See the official IRS publications for detailed information: